Mukulsingh27/threads-lite/README.md

     - Description: Fueling the Backend Engine, Node.js handles requests, processes data, and orchestrates the communication flow with efficiency.
     - Modules Used: Express, Mongoose, JWT, dotenv, and more.
 2. **GraphQL + Apollo Server**
-    - Description: The cutting-edge query language for APIs and a runtime for executing queries with existing data, providing an efficient alternative to REST combined with community-driven GraphQL server that seamlessly works with any GraphQL schema and can be deployed in any environment.
+    - Description: The cutting-edge query language for APIs and a runtime for executing queries with existing data provide an efficient alternative to REST combined with a community-driven GraphQL server that seamlessly works with any GraphQL schema and can be deployed in any environment.
     - Usage: We leverage ApolloServer from 'apollo-server-express' and various plugins from 'apollo-server-core' to create a GraphQL server and define our schema and resolvers for effective data communication.
 3. **MongoDB**
     - Description: A powerful, cross-platform document-oriented database program that stores and retrieves data efficiently.